curl/curl/docs/HTTP3.md

 So, without you specifying anything, the hard timeout is 200ms and the soft is 100ms:

- * Ideally, the whole QUIC handshake happens and curl has a HTTP/3 connection in less than 100ms.
+ * Ideally, the whole QUIC handshake happens and curl has an HTTP/3 connection in less than 100ms.
  * When QUIC is not supported (or UDP does not work for this network path), no reply is seen and the HTTP/2 TLS+TCP connection starts 100ms later.
  * In the worst case, UDP replies start before 100ms, but drag on.
 This will start the TLS+TCP connection after 200ms.
  * When the QUIC handshake fails, the TLS+TCP connection is attempted right away.
 For example, when the QUIC server presents the wrong certificate.